 The Dalmatian Club of Canada was formed in 1969 and is recognized by the Canadian Kennel Club.
 The DCC consists primarily of Canadian breed enthusiasts but does have a good number of US and European members.

 The club promotes the breed through an annual Specialty show and several boosters throughout the year, held under the rules of the Canadian Kennel Club.
 Sportsmanship is encouraged at all conformation, obedience and road trials alike.

-The club newsletter "Transcanadals" is published every two months to provide members with breed specific and also general topics of interest.
+The club newsletter "Transcanadals" is published periodically to provide members with breed specific and also general topics of interest.

 The Dalmatian Club of Canada is currently working on establishing a national rescue program in addition to those breeders that do take the time to attempt to find homes for rescue cases.